R3Dx-creative/clip-ranking/README.md

 ## Aggregate

-Users can extend to use their particular way to aggregate reactions that are attached on clips by implementing `Aggregate` protocol.
+Users can extend to use their particular way to aggregate reactions that are attached on items by implementing `Aggregate` protocol.